djipco/webmidi/website/api/classes/Output.md

 WebMidi.outputs[0].sendSysex(0x7E, [0x7F, 0x06, 0x01]);
 ```

-For more details on the format of universal message, consult the list of
+For more details on the format of universal messages, consult the list of
 [universal sysex messages](https://www.midi.org/specifications-old/item/table-4-universal-system-exclusive-messages).